jsr6720/jsr6720.github.io/_posts/2019-11-22-the-first-billion-is-the-hardest.md

 ## My Review 4/5

 Gather round for a story of riches lost and won.
 Not sure why the average is ~3 this is a great narrative that tackles history and future.
-Granted, I'm from Texas, Read [Private Empire: ExxonMobil and American Power](https://www.goodreads.com/book/show/13372977), and Pickens reminds me of my own Grandfather.<br/><br/>Your mileage may vary, just make sure it's a clean burning natural gas transportation vehicle.
+Granted, I'm from Texas, Read [Private Empire: ExxonMobil and American Power](https://www.goodreads.com/book/show/13372977), and Pickens reminds me of my own Grandfather.

+Your mileage may vary, just make sure it's a clean burning natural gas transportation vehicle.

 ### Date Read
 2019/11/22